 As we think about life in America today, so often we live in obedience only when the conditions are right.
 If we have time, if there’s enough money, if it upgrades our lives… If just the right conditions exist, we will walk in obedience.

 Do you need to have the conditions perfect before moving out of your comfort zone?
 Does a change have to be an improvement or upgrade before you’ll make it?
 Do you need to understand everything perfectly and know every step to take before moving forward?

 Two Types of Christians

 Genesis 13 tells of Abram reaching a point where the land simply could not support all the people and livestock.
-So, Abram told his nephew Lot to choose where he wanted to live, and Abram would live in what was left.
+Abram told his nephew Lot to choose where he wanted to live, and Abram would live in what was left.
 Lot chose the best land.

 There exist two types of Christians, and the lives of Lot and Abram poignantly reflect these.
 Lot Christians go looking for their blessings.
-And many times, as with Lot, they never find them and end up being corrupted by the surrounding culture.
+Many times, as with Lot, they never find them and end up being corrupted by the surrounding culture.
 Abram Christians know they are already blessed, and they allow God’s blessing to fully come to fruition in their lives through walking in obedience.

 Are you a Lot Christian or an Abram Christian?

 A catch & release Christian is one who realizes that blessings come in order to allow others to be blessed.
 Blessed to be a blessing.